Contact Info:

 As the case proceeds, the court will assign an attorney to advocate for the child’s best interests and present their wishes to the court.
 A legal advocate may prepare and file a petition, give the required statutory notice to the child’s parents, and assist the grandparents in complying with any requests made by the child’s attorney.

-To successfully pursue a grandparent visitation or custody case, you should request the services of an experienced grandparents’ rights lawyer who could explain the complex legal process.
+To successfully pursue a grandparent visitation or custody case, you should request the services of an experienced Saratoga Springs grandparents’ rights lawyer who could explain the complex legal process.
 Contact our firm today to discuss the specifics of your case.